rudolfsg/blog/posts/static site generator.md

 For `pulldown-cmark` there's lots of [discussion on the issue](https://github.com/raphlinus/pulldown-cmark/issues/6) going back to 2015 (!).
 However, there's good progress on [an extension](https://github.com/raphlinus/pulldown-cmark/pull/622) which is still ongoing at time of writing.

-[^font]: [This](https://markoskon.com/creating-font-subsets/) is a great article on subsetting.
+[^font]: This [article on subsetting](https://markoskon.com/creating-font-subsets/) is great.
 However, there don't seem to be great rust libraries to do it seamlessly and it might break things if you're not careful, all to save less than ~50kb.